Coronary Artery Bypass Surgery

 - Of all ages – from young patients with premature heart disease to elderly patients

-- Who have coronary artery blockage in multiple vessels
+- Who have coronary artery blockage in one or more vessels

 - Who are high risk (have other medical conditions, reoperations, or poor heart function)